foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD06-Extending-the-Actor-class.md

   /**
    * @override
-   * Augment the basic actor data with additional dynamic data.
+   * Augment the actor source data with additional dynamic data.
 Typically,
    * you'll want to handle most of your calculated/derived data in this step.
    * Data calculated in this step should generally not exist in template.json
    * (such as ability modifiers rather than ability scores) and should be